seed-labs/seed-labs/lab-setup/ubuntu24.04-vm/README.md

   sudo su seed
   ```

-  Our installation script has already installed
-  the TigerVNC server program on the VM.
-You need to start the
+  Our installation script has already installed the TigerVNC server program on the VM.
+You need to start the server using the following command:
-  server.

   ```
   tigervncserver :1 -localhost no -geometry 1920x1080 -depth 24 -xstartup /usr/bin/startxfce4
   ```

-  By default, TigerVNC server only listens to localhost/127.0.0.1.
+  By default, TigerVNC server only listens to `localhost/127.0.0.1`.
 The
-  purpose of the `-localhost no` option means accepting access from the
+  purpose of the `"-localhost no"` option means accepting access from the
   outside.
 When we first start the `tigervncserver`, we will be asked to provide a password.
 Make sure this password is strong enough.
 Moreover, VNC
   communication itself is not encrypted, so you should not send anything
   personal.
 If you do want to secure it, you can run an SSH tunnel or VPN